Evidence for the gravity-driven and magnetically-regularized gas flows feeding the massive protostellar cluster in Cepheus A: Introduction

-Although various properties of HFSs have been investigated using dust continuum and spectral line data\cite{trevino2019dynamics,kumar2022filament}, studies focusing on their B-fields are relatively limited \cite{wang2019jcmt,wang2020formation,beuther2020gravity,wang2024filamentary}.
-Previous studies on B-fields in interstellar filaments based on optical, near-infrared, and sub-millimeter polarization observations revealed that the B-fields tend to align parallel to the filament in diffuse regions and perpendicular to the filament's spine in denser regions as revealed by observational studies \cite{collaboration2020planck,soler2017relation,soler2019using} and simulations \cite{soler2017we,gomez2018magnetic}.
-The morphological correlation between filaments and B-fields may vary based on the column densities along or across the filaments \cite{pillai2020magnetized,arzoumanian2021dust,kwon2022b}, such that the role of the B-field may evolve locally depending on the dominance of one agent on the other.
-For instance, in massive star-forming regions, the gravitational force is the most dominating force \cite{liu2022atoms,sanhueza2021gravity,cortes2024magmar}.
-In addition, these regions are also magnetically predominant with strengths of a few mG (0.1 - 6 mG) at clump and core scale \cite{lai2001phd,curran2007mnras,beuther2023density} to a few 100s of mG at the disc scale \cite{vlemmings2006aap}.
-While gravity primarily drives the collapse of the clouds, the role of B-field -- especially whether it controls the gravitational contraction and collapse \textit{actively} or getting shaped by gravity \textit{passively} -- is unclear.
-It has been shown that gravitational collapse also induces turbulent gas flows\cite{li2017taichi}.
-Since turbulence and B-fields are coupled, their combined impact depends on which factor is dominant.
-Therefore, detailed investigations into the local morphological variations of B-fields, gravity, and turbulence, along with their interactions at the clump scale, are limited, leaving the hierarchical role of each factor unresolved.
+In massive star-forming regions, gravity is typically the dominant force ({\it \citealp{liu2022atoms,sanhueza2021gravity,cortes2024magmar}}), but these are also magnetically predominant with strengths of a few mG (0.1 -- 6 mG) at clump and core scale ({\it \citealp{lai2001phd,curran2007mnras,beuther2023density}}) to a few 100s of mG at the disc scale ({\it \citealp{vlemmings2006aap}}).
+While gravity primarily drives cloud collapse, the role of B-fields—whether they actively regulate gravitational contraction or are passively shaped by it—remains an open question.
+Additionally, gravitational collapse generates turbulence ({\it \citealp{li2017taichi}}), and since turbulence and B-fields are coupled, their combined effects depend on which factor dominates.
+Investigating the local morphological variations of B-fields, gravity, and turbulence at clump scales is crucial for resolving the hierarchical interplay of these forces, yet remains a significant observational challenge.